Hitsumabushi: History

-The origins of this cuisine and when it came to be called Hitsumabushi are not exactly known.
+The origins of this cuisine and when it came to be called hitsumabushi are not exactly known.
 The prevailing theory is that it originated in a Ryōtei restaurant in Nagoya, but some say it originated in Tsu City, Mie Prefecture.
 Others believe that it originated in the Kansai region.

-Theory that originated in Nagoya
+Nagoya origin theory

 One such restaurant that claims to be the originator is "Atsuta Houraiken" in Atsuta-ku, Nagoya, or "Iba sho" in Naka-ku, Nagoya.

 "Atsuta Houraiken" dates the establishment of Hitsumabushi to the Meiji period.
 "Atsuta Houraiken" served unagi rice in pottery bowls at that time, but since there were many deliveries and delivery staff often broke empty bowls when they return.
 Therefore, the bowls were placed in large, break-proof wooden tubs.
 The restaurant also added a plate for the number of people to share the bowl with.
 In 1985, "Atsuta Houraiken" applied to register Hitsumabushi as a trademark with the Japan Patent Office, and it was registered in 1987 (see below).

 "Ibasyo" states that hitsumabushi was established in the Taishō era.
 A description of hitsumabushi can be found in the "Ibasho" section of the "Nagoya Mikaku Map" published by Sogensha in 1964.

-Theory that originated in Tsu city
+Tsu origin theory

 According to a restaurant founded in 1875 in Tsu, Mie, before eel farming began, they used natural eels, which were of uneven size.
 The thicker ones were too hard to serve to customers.
 It would have been a waste to dispose of them, so they were grilled and chopped into small pieces for the employees' meals.
 The smell of the fish would linger if it was grilled too quickly, so it is assumed that they added condiments and made it into chazuke (rice with green tea).
 In other words, it was something they had no choice but to eat at that time.
 The owner of the restaurant heard that it was offered in Nagoya and started offering it as a menu item around 1975, and several restaurants in Tsu also started offering it after receiving inquiries about hitsumabushi.

-Other
+Other theories

-Some believe it was before the Meiji era.
+Some believe the dish originated prior to the Meiji era.

 A book published in Tokyo in 1926, "Spring, Summer, Autumn, Winter Daily Dishes," does not mention the word hitsumabushi, but describes a dish in which grilled eel is cut into 2-3 bu (3–9 mm), placed on freshly cooked rice, and stirred with a liquid of soy sauce, mirin and coarse sugar boiled down.

 Some people attribute it to the period of food shortages after World War II.
 The author of the article, however, later changed the term to "apparently prewar period".